 - unlimited undo/redo capability (can be disabled with a command);

-- automatic preferences system based on the extension of the file name being edited;
+- automatic preferences system based on the extension of the file name being edited or regex content matching;

 - automatic completion of prefixes using words in your documents as dictionary;